 Hi!
 I am a pre-job-market postdoctoral researcher at the University of Chicago, where I received my PhD in 2024.

-I am currently on the 2024-2025 academic job market.
+I am currently on the 2024-2025 job market.
 My research interests are mostly in applied microeconomic theory.

 Primary fields: Microeconomic Theory.